Jordi Cruyff: International career

 Cruyff was approached to play at under-21 level by both Spain and the Netherlands.
 He was unsure which country to represent, and in 1996 he declined the possibility to join the Spanish team for the Olympic Games; meanwhile, his performances for Barcelona persuaded coach Guus Hiddink to include him in the Netherlands squad for UEFA Euro 1996.
 He made his debut for the national side in a 2–0 friendly defeat against Germany on 24 April 1996.
 He scored his only goal for the Netherlands during a 2–0 win against Switzerland at Villa Park on 13 June, and was one of five Dutch footballers to be selected for the Dutch national team while never having played in the Eredivisie.
+Between 1995 and 2004, he also made nine appearances for the Catalonia national football team, scoring twice.

 Career as sports director

 AEK Larnaca

 In 2010, Cruyff announced his retirement from professional football and joined AEK Larnaca as director of football on a three-year deal.
 He appointed Ton Caanen as head coach, and the pair worked to establish the team as a new football powerhouse in Cyprus.
 In his first season, the team finished fourth, and qualified for the Europa League.
 In his second season, AEK Larnaca qualified for the group stage of the Europa League, after beating Rosenborg in the play-offs.

 The participation of the team in the 2011–12 UEFA Europa League was historic for both the club and for Cypriot football, as the club became the first Cypriot team to secure qualification to the Europa League (preceded by Anorthosis and APOEL in the group stages of the Champions League).
 The team finished fifth that season in the domestic league.